AnyChart/docs.anychart.com/Supported_Data_Formats.md

                   '</data>' +
                 '</chart>' +
               '</xml>';

-//create chart from xml config
+// create a chart from xml config
 var chart = anychart.xml(xmlString);

-//set container id for the chart chart.container('container');
+// set container id for the chart chart.container('container');

-//initiate chart drawing
+// initiate chart drawing
 chart.draw();
 ```
 See also: